andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 .. figure:: AppendixD_DesignMatrix.png

 In addition, you should see a new folder starting with 'best_designs_' followed by the current date in the directory in which you ran the program (which should be ``~/OptimizeX/Demo``.
-Inside that directory are .csv files corresponding .txt files for each of the of the number of desings that you set to write out in the OptimizeX menu (under 'N Designs to Save').
+Inside that directory are .csv files and their corresponding .txt files for each of the of the number of designs that you set to write out in the OptimizeX menu (under 'N Designs to Save').
 You can load the .csv files into Matlab or Excel, which would look like this:

 .. figure:: AppendixD_TimingSchedule.png